TakamichiOsumi/B-Plus-Tree/README.md

 # B+ Tree (Variant)

-Submodule for my other repository to enhance my self-education.
+In-memory B+ Tree submodule for my other repository to enhance my self-education.

-The difference from the normal B+ Tree is that nodes at the same depth are connected as doubly linked list and every node has pointer to its parent additionally.
+The difference from the normal B+ Tree is that nodes at the same depth are connected as doubly linked list and every node has pointer to its parent.

 ## `libbplustree` library functions